 - Brown sugar: light or dark.

-- Corn syrup or honey: adds shine and makes the ganache stay softer and not harden completely after it dries.
+- Corn syrup or runny honey: adds shine and makes the ganache stay softer and not harden completely after it dries.

 Variations & substitutions